krishnabansal0302/CODERAFT_WD_01/README.md

 💡 Clean Design: Minimal, modern, and easy to customize

-🛠️ How to Use
+🛠️ **How to Use**
-Clone or Download this repository
+1.Clone or Download this repository

-Open index.html in any modern web browser
+2.Open index.html in any modern web browser

-Scroll the page to see the navigation bar style change
+3.Scroll the page to see the navigation bar style change

-Hover over the menu items to see the hover effect
+4.Hover over the menu items to see the hover effect

-🧩 Technologies Used
+🧩 **Technologies Used**
 HTML5

 CSS3

 JavaScript (Vanilla)

-Thank You, For Giving me Opportunity.
+**Thank You, For Giving me Opportunity.**